simonihmig/responsive-image/README.md

 ### Fixed layout

 The example above assumed you wanted a responsive image, i.e. one that automatically takes the whole available width of its parent element.
-This is the default mode, and will automatically the following CSS to you image:
+This is the default mode, and will automatically add the following CSS to you image:

 ```css
 img {